 The Invading Species Hit Squad delivers on the ground, community based invasive species education, awareness and monitoring initiatives.
 Working in partnership with ONDMNRF district offices, stewardship councils, conservation authorities, and non-governmental organizations, over 20 summer students are hired annually to attend local festivals and events, deliver educational programming to the public, and monitor local areas for invasive species.

 The Invading Species Hotline serves as a valuable resource for the public, especially during times of increased public concern.
 Members of the public are able to call and speak with an invasive species expert to report a sighting or to inquire about invasive species information.
 The hotline number has been listed on numerous outreach materials created and distributed by the Invading Species Awareness Program.
 Think you’ve found an invasive species or want more information on invasive species?

 As a landowner it is important to be aware of invasive plants that can threaten your property.
-The Invading Species Awareness Program, in partnership with the Ministry of Natural Resources and Forestry and Lake Simcoe Region Conservation Authority host FREE workshops for landowners in the Lake Simcoe area.
+The Invading Species Awareness Program, in partnership with the Ministry of Northern Development, Mines, Natural Resources and Forestry and Lake Simcoe Region Conservation Authority host FREE workshops for landowners in the Lake Simcoe area.

 Operation Bait Bucket

 Through the Operation Bait Bucket initiative, NDMNRF crews from the Aurora District office visit and engage with ice anglers around Lake Simcoe to speak about maintaining the health of the lake and preventing the spread of invasive species.